 BSc Horticulture Science imparts knowledge regarding plant breeding that helps in any kind of plant/agricultural research and breeding improvement.

-Minimum eligibility criteria for BSc Horticulture Science degree is 50% marks in 12th grade.
+The minimum eligibility criteria for a BSc Horticulture Science degree are 50% marks in the 12th grade.

-Candidates must have studied Biology at 10+2 level.
-Some universities may conduct entrance exam as a part of the selection process.
-Therefore, students have to qualify the cut-off score in such tests.
+Candidates must have studied Biology at the 10+2 level.
+Some universities may conduct an entrance exam as part of the selection process.
+Therefore, students have to qualify for the cut-off score in such tests.

-Admission in Bsc Horticulture is generally on the basis of 12th merit and application is through online admission portal of the institutes.
-Here is the basic online process followed by most colleges for admission.
+Admission in BSc Horticulture is generally on the basis of 12th merit, and application is through the online admission portal of the institutes.
+Here is the basic online process followed by the Sanskriti University:

 College/University name | NIRF 2024 Ranking | Admission | Average Fee/year |